XardasLord/Design-Patterns/README.md

 ## Command
 *An object which represents an instruction to perform a particular action.
 Contains all the information necessary for the action to be taken.*

+## Null Object
+*An object which represents an instruction to perform a particular action.
+Contains all the information necessary for the action to be taken.*
+- To implement this pattern you have to:
+  - Implement the required interface
+  - Rewrite the methods with empty bodied
+    - If methods is non-void, return `default<T>`
+    - If these values are ever used, you are in trouble
+  - Supply an instance of Null Object in place of actual object
+  - Dynamic construction possible
+    - With associated performance implications

 **Description is regularly updated**